Honors and Awards

 » Tom Osborne Citizenship Team (2016, 2017)

-Anderson spent his redshirt year at cornerback in 2015, and was the Huskers' Scout Team Defensive MVP, before he made the switch to safety in the spring of 2016.
-Anderson was a highly recruited defensive back in the 2015 signing class who joined the Husker program in January of 2015.
-Anderson was a standout at Pine Creek High School in Colorado Springs, helping his team to two state championships.
+The 6-0, 180-pound Anderson has the versatility to play multiple positions, but focused on the safety spot during spring ball.
+Anderson spent his redshirt year at cornerback in 2015 and was the Huskers’ Scout Team Special Teams MVP, before switching to safety in the spring of 2016.
+Anderson joined the Husker program in January of 2015 after helping Pine Creek High School to two Colorado state championships.

 2016 (Redshirt Freshman)